 Information should be made available to patients that gives details of the surgery and local and general anaesthesia for ophthalmic procedures, as well as advice on what to expect on the day of admission.
 The Royal College of Anaesthetists and the Royal College of Ophthalmologists have a range of booklets available on their websites to help to inform patients.52,53,54

 Written instructions regarding the plan for the perioperative management of existing medications, including if and when to stop anticoagulants, should be given to the patient.

 Written information for patients should be easy to read.
 It should be available in an appropriate language and format for those patients who are visually impaired.55,56 It may be necessary to provide translations of patient information booklets into languages suitable for the local population.

 Following the systematic review of the literature, the following areas for future research are suggested:

-- the cost effectiveness of ophthalmic anaesthetists, as opposed to other professionals, giving anaesthesia for ophthalmic surgery
+- the cost effectiveness of ophthalmic anaesthetists, as opposed to other professionals, providing anaesthesia for ophthalmic surgery

-- risks to patients of non-anaesthetists giving anaesthesia for ophthalmic surgery
+- risks to patients of non-anaesthetists providing anaesthesia for ophthalmic surgery

 - management of postoperative pain following ophthalmic surgery

-- training methodologies for ophthalmic anaesthesia, e.g. evaluation of ‘wetlab’ training for regional anaesthesia.
+- training methodologies for ophthalmic anaesthesia (e.g. evaluation of ‘wetlab’ and simulator training for regional anaesthesia).

-Clinical lead - SAS doctors undertaking lead roles should be autonomously practicing doctors who have competence, experience and communication skills in the specialist area equivalent to consultant colleagues.
-They should usually have experience in teaching and education relevant to the role and they should participate in Quality Improvement and CPD activities.
-Individuals should be fully supported by their Clinical Director and be provided with adequate time and resources to allow them to effectively undertake the lead role.
+Clinical lead – staff grade, associate specialist and specialty doctors undertaking lead roles should be autonomously practising doctors who have competence, experience and communication skills in the specialist area equivalent to consultant autonomously practising anaesthetist colleagues.
+They should usually have experience in teaching and education relevant to the role and they should participate in quality improvement and continuous professional development activities.
+Individuals should be fully supported by their clinical director and should be provided with adequate time and resources to allow them to effectively undertake the lead role.